codefellows/seattle-javascript-401d21/back-end/08-rest/README.md

 ![cf](http://i.imgur.com/7v5ASc8.png) 08: REST
 ===

+## Daily Plan
+- Notes:
+    - Anything top of mind?
+    - Kick-off meeting for Instructors and Staff today _What's the plan?_

+- Code Review _top of mind questions?_
+- RESTful Architecture
+- Let's build it all from scratch!!!!!!!!!!
+- Lab Preview

 ## Learning Objectives
 * Students will learn to use ES6 Promises to manage asynchronous Javascript
 * Students will learn to build RESTful HTTP servers